cosmos/sdk-tutorials/nameservice/tutorial/06-keeper.md

 ## Keeper Struct

 To start your SDK module, define your `nameservice.Keeper` in the `./x/nameservice/internal/keeper/keeper.go` file.
-Define in this generated file are a few extra items that we will not cover at this time, for this reason we will start by clearing the `keeper.go` file in favor of following this tutorial.
+Defined in this generated file are a few extra items that we will not cover at this time, for this reason we will start by clearing the `keeper.go` file in favor of following this tutorial.

 ```go
 package keeper